tpetzoldt/datasets/README.md

 1. go to the **data** folder
 2. Open the desired data set
-3. Click on the download button, left to "Raw"
+3. Click on the download button, right to "Raw"

 As an alternative, it is also possible to download the full repostitory with all data as zip file.